wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-wazuh-manager.rst

       # service wazuh-manager status

-Configure Wazuh Manager to listen for agent connections on tcp instead of udp
+Configure Wazuh manager to listen for agent connections on tcp instead of udp

   .. code-block:: console